marmelab/react-admin/docs/Remix.md

 cd remix-admin
 npm add react-admin ra-data-json-server
 ```
-**Tip**: If you're using yarn, Remix and react-admin both install `react-router`, and due to the way each library handles its dependency, this results in duplicate packages.
+**Tip**: If you're using yarn, Remix and react-admin both install `react-router`, and due to the way each library handles its dependencies, this results in duplicate packages.
 To avoid this, use [yarn resolutions](https://classic.yarnpkg.com/en/docs/selective-version-resolutions/) to force Remix to use the same version of `react-router` as react-admin.
 So add the following to the `package.json` file:

 ```js
 {